 Nose Job Thailand Holiday

-Your surgeon can thin, turn up, augment, shorten or elongate your nose to make it look better.
-Depending on your desired outcome, he can remove a hump off the bridge of your nose, narrow or widen your nostrils, or straighten your nose.
+The surgeon can thin, turn up, augment, shorten or elongate your nose to make it look better.
+Depending on your desired outcomes, he can remove a hump off the bridge of your nose, narrow or widen your nostrils, or straighten your nose.

 Rhinoplasty can be done as a single procedure or in combination with other surgeries like chin augmentation for more balanced facial features.

 How to Prepare for the Nose Job

 Although, a nose job or a nose surgery in Bangkok or Phuket is a very common surgical procedure, it does not always guarantee results that are according to your liking.
 It is therefore, very important that during consultation, you are able to convey to your surgeon what it is exactly you want out of the procedure.
 Your surgeon, for his part, will give you the advice that can meet your expectation the most.

 Your fitness to undergo surgery will be evaluated during consultation.
 You need to be physically and mentally healthy.
 You will be asked to disclose your medical history as your surgeon has to ensure that you have no pre-existing conditions, which may cause some medical problems.
 The examples of these conditions include; diabetes, heart and blood circulation problems.

-You should stop smoking and drinking alcohol at least two weeks before surgery.
-Your surgeon will also ask you to regulate or avoid taking certain medication, vitamins, and other herbal supplements in the weeks leading up to your operation.
+You have to STOP smoking and drinking alcohol at least two weeks before and after the surgery.
+Your surgeon will also ask you to regulate or avoid taking certain medications, vitamins, and other herbal supplements in the weeks leading up to your operation.

 The procedure normally takes one to two hours but you will most likely be required to stay for at least an extra night after your nose surgery in Phuket or Bangkok, at one of our partner hospitals.
 Depending on the extent of the procedure, your preference and your surgeon’s recommendation, local or general anesthetic may be used.
 In either case, you will be pain-free for the duration of your surgery.